cmlang/homebrew-cml/README.md

-# Homebrew Formula for CML Tools
+# Homebrew Formulas for CML Tools

 The CML compiler is released via Homebrew.
 This repository keeps the Homebrew formulas for the CML compiler.